 At the Law Offices of Diane J.N.
-Morin, we know how confusing property can be when you live in a community property state such as California.
+Morin INC., we know how confusing property can be when you live in a community property state such as California.
 When you decide to end your marriage or registered domestic partnership, you must determine who owns what and the value of those ownership interests.

 As the California Court system explains, California recognizes the following three kinds of property:

 - Separate property

 Community property refers to all property that you and your spouse or partner acquired during your marriage or registered domestic partnership.
 California considers this property as joint property even if only one of you acquired and/or paid for it.
 It likewise considers all money each of you earned as community property, as well as all debt you accumulated, even if one of you accumulated part of it without the other’s knowledge.
 Each of you has a 50 percent ownership interest in all such property and debt.